-Despite their desirable properties, adopting Shapley values in machine learning generally faces two key challenges.
-The first is defining and estimating a suitable value function that quantifies the contribution of a coalition of features.
-Ideally, this function should reflect the model’s behavior when the complementary features are absent.
-A natural approach is to retrain the model on each subset and use the resulting prediction as the value~\citep{sv_retainingModel}---an approach that is computationally infeasible due to the exponential number of retrainings required.
-A popular alternative simulates feature absence via marginal or conditional expectations of the model’s output, conditioned on the subset being fixed (see \citet{many_sv} for other candidates).
-However, accurately estimating these expectations is difficult, often requiring density estimation or making simplifying assumptions such as feature independence, which often result in misleading and unfaithful explanations~\citep{shap_issues}. \citet{rkhs_shap} addresses this under the context of kernel methods by utilizing the structure of reproducing kernel Hilbert spaces (RKHS) and adopting kernel distributional embeddings~\citep{muandet2017kernel} to estimate value functions nonparametrically, thereby avoiding density estimation.
+Despite their rigorous game-theoretic foundation, Shapley values face two major challenges when applied to ML.
+The first is to define and estimate a value function that quantifies the contribution of a feature coalition.
+Ideally, this function should capture the model's behavior when the complementary features are absent.
+A natural approach retrains the model on each subset and uses the resulting prediction as the value~\citep{sv_retainingModel}, but the exponential number of retrainings makes this infeasible.
+A more practical alternative simulates feature absence via marginal or conditional expectations of the model's output given the retained subset; see \citet{many_sv} for further options. \citet{rkhs_shap} pursue this route in the context of kernel methods, exploiting the structure of reproducing kernel Hilbert spaces (RKHS) and using kernel distributional embeddings~\citep{muandet2017kernel} to estimate value functions nonparametrically, thereby avoiding density estimation.
 An increasingly popular alternative defines the value function through functional decomposition~\citep{gevaert2024unifying,coop_funcdecompos,mohammadi2025exact}, identifying the contribution of a feature subset with the component of the model that depends on those features.

-Given a value function, the second challenge is efficiently estimating the Shapley values.
-Exact computation requires evaluating the value function over all $2^d$ possible feature subsets for $d$ features, which is computationally infeasible.
-To address this, approximation techniques---such as Monte Carlo sampling and regression-based methods---are commonly used to estimate Shapley values from a smaller set of computed values.
-While these methods reduce computational costs, they introduce estimation errors that scale with dataset size and feature dimensionality~\citep{shap_issues}.
-Model-specific structures can sometimes mitigate this, as in Tree SHAP, which leverages tree decompositions for efficient computation.
-RKHS-SHAP, however, focuses on improving the statistical estimation of the value function, while Shapley values themselves are still approximated via regression-based methods---thus retaining the limitations mentioned above.
-Moreover, \citet{rkhs_shap} focuses solely on learning algorithms and does not address the explanation of non-parametric statistical discrepancies, where kernel methods play a central role.
+Once a value function is chosen, the second challenge is computing the Shapley values themselves.
+Exact evaluation requires the value function on all $2^d$ feature subsets, which quickly becomes prohibitive.
+Approximation methods---Monte Carlo sampling, regression-based estimators---sidestep the exponential cost by evaluating only a subset of coalitions, but introduce estimation errors that grow with dimensionality~\citep{shap_issues}.
+Model-specific structure can sometimes be exploited to recover exactness: TreeSHAP, for instance, leverages tree decompositions for exact polynomial-time computation.
+RKHS-SHAP improves the statistical estimation of the value function but still relies on regression-based approximation for the Shapley values, inheriting the same computational limitations.